RULES FOR SUBMITTING DIGITAL IMAGES

 Division – Digital entry may be either Color, Black & White or Artistic.

-Submission of Digital entry as a Print (in later month) – A Digital image may be submitted as a Print in a later month unless the Digital image received a Blue Ribbon 1st Place award.
+Submission of Digital entry as a Print (in later month) – A Digital image may be submitted as a Print in a later month unless the Digital image won 1st or 2nd.
 Thus, the Digital entry exercise can be a learning experience for the photographer who incorporates judge’s critiques in the image for future submission as a Print.

 SIZING DIGITAL FILES

-IMAGE DIMENSIONS: Your image should be no larger than 1400 pixels wide by 1050 pixels tall.
+IMAGE DIMENSIONS: Your image should be no larger than 1920 pixels wide by 1280 pixels tall.
 Your image is probably much larger than that, so it must be downsized.
-In Photoshop or Photoshop Elements, you can do that by going to Image->Image Size to open the sizing dialog box.
-Make sure that the Constrain Proportions box is checked.
-The dialog box should show Bicubic Sharper (best for smooth gradients).
-Insure that the horizontal dimension (Width) is no larger than “1400 pixels” and that the vertical (Height) is no larger than “1050 pixels”.
-Keep in mind when sizing a vertical image, that observing the 1050 pixel vertical restriction will result in a horizontal pixel count much less than 1400.
-This is normal.
+In Photoshop you can do that by going to Image->Image Size to open the sizing dialog box.
+Make sure that the longest edge does not exceed 1920 pixels and the shortest edge does not exceed 1280 pixels.

 FILE SIZE: The rules state that the file size may not exceed 1.5 MB (or 1500 KB).
 This is almost never a problem, as a typical image will come in well under 1 MB.
 If you need to reduce your file size, the best technique is to use the Quality slider in the Jpeg Options box which appears after pressing File->Save As, Save.
 Normally, you will want this slider set to 12 (max), but selecting a lower number will increase the degree of file compression, thus reducing the file size.